Web push

 The story so far

 In their effort to boost user comfort, Chrome (as well as other browsers) introduces new ways to help manage privacy and settings.
-In the latest update of Chrome, a new rule is introduced: if a user doesn't visit the site for two months, permission for this website (including push subscriptions) will be canceled.
+In the latest update of Chrome, a new rule is introduced: if a user doesn't visit the site for two months, permission for this website (including push subscriptions) will be cancelled.

 The change aims to improve user experience in the browser, disallowing to send them notifications they are no longer interested in.